-If you select to complete the Environmental Art Portfolio using Pressbooks: Students will select one of the following approaches:
+If you select to complete the Portfolio: Students will select one of the following approaches:

-- A: focus their portfolio on Environmental Humanities writers, artists, thinkers and themes covered in the course (for example, students can create a portfolio that focuses on the poetry of Audre Lorde, or Chicana environmental art, or Native American environmental art's attention to the impact of colonization. - B: students have the option of producing an environmental arts portfolio on material found outside of the course-- nationally and/or internationally.
-The art form can include environmental poetry, dance, art, music, architecture. - C: Health and/or Environmental Humanities examples occurring locally in Florida and/or Orlando (the Orlando focused portfolio can showcase artistic expression created about the city and/or by UCF faculty and students).
+- A: focus their portfolio on writers, artists, thinkers and themes covered in the course (for example, students can create a portfolio that focuses on poetry or art, or on various contemporary events. - B: students have the option of producing a portfolio on materials found outside of the coursenationally and/or internationally. - C: students can select for their portfolio topics and materials drawn from events occurring locally in Florida and/or Orlando (the Orlando focused portfolio can showcase the city and/or topics that are being explored by UCF faculty and students).